 You can adjust the size (preset to 5 pixels).
 Disappearance persists up to surprisingly large sizes.

-You change the colour of the rotating crosses, the dots and the background.
-The dots disappear into whatever colour the background has.
+You can change the colour of the rotating crosses, the dots and the background.
+The dots disappear into whatever pattern and colour the background has.
+This underscores an important aspect: The dots do not simply disappear, but rather are replaced by the background, probably with the same mechanism as the one hiding our blind spot.

 The ‘Reset’ button at the top restores the standard settings.